Reading30 min read·Module 1High exam weight

 • CLI/SDK usage requiring temporary credentials

-Key Difference: Used by IAM users, not for role assumption
+Key Difference: Used by IAM users for their own identity rather than for role assumption

 GetFederationToken